AlvaroMatsuda/Portfolio_de_Projetos_AlvaroMatsuda/README.md

 Building a Machine Learning model to predict sales up to six weeks in advance makes easier and more accurate financial planning to the company.

 In this project, I developed a regression Machine Learning model able to predict sales up to six weeks in advance for each individual store with **11% of error** for more than 1,000 stores.
-With this, I was able to show the **best and worst case scenario of sales** for each store, making the decision to allocate budget and financial planning easier.
+With this, I was able to show the **best scenario and worst scenario of sales** for each store, making the decision to allocate budget and financial planning easier.